About Involuntary Bohlen Piercing

 After a day wasted trying to wrap my head around the math, I just decided to improvise at my keyboard and find sonorities I liked, then mash them into a piece.
 Since then I’ve revised it to being worthy of Aron’s expert playing.
 Aron premiered the piece at the Outpost Concert Series in Riverside on November 4th, 2015.
 I’m thankful that I got the chance to write it for him, involuntary or not.

-The composer recommends using a 61 key keyboard MIDI controller with a realistic action with the virtual instrument PianoTeq 5, which allows you to retune the piano.
+I recommend using a 61 key keyboard MIDI controller with a realistic action with the virtual instrument PianoTeq, which allows you to retune the piano.
 Other VIs are acceptable, but strive for realism.
 Using a second pedal for sostenuto to catch the extended bass notes will make performance much more manageable.
 A 49 key controller is also workable – only one bass-reinforcing note will be missing from the piece.
 The score download includes a tuning file in .scl format.